tjdragon/hedera22/README.md

 ### Prices and Sizes
 Prices and Sizes are presented as integers.
-For Trading, each ERC20 should be define a number of decimals.
+For Trading, each ERC20 should define a number of decimals.
 In FX, this number is 4, using integers simplifies testing.
 For example a 3.1415 price is represented as 31415.
 This implementation is out of scope for this project.